phax/ph-web/README.md

 * ph-sitemap (since v9.0.0)
     * Containing Sitemap generation helper
 * ph-xservlet (since v9.0.0)
     * Contains an extended Servlet framework (XServlet is just a name I gave it internally and not an official name)
+* ph-jsch (since v9.2.0)
+    * Helper around JSch - for SSH, SCP and SFTP connections

 # Maven usage